datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS06-Plotting-Facets-And-Group-By-Time-In-R.md

 then assign the value "Winter"."

-The last portion `, "Error"` tells `R` that if a `month` column value does not fall within any of the criteria laid out in previous `ifelse` statements, to assign the column the value of "Error".
+The last portion `, "Error"` tells `R` that if a `month` column value does not fall within any of the criteria laid out in previous `ifelse` statements, assign the column the value of "Error".